binbinher/holbertonschool-chatgpt-introduction/README.md

 # ChatGPT - Introduction

-## This is a project of Holberton School, doundations part 2.
+## This is a project of Holberton School, foundations - part 2.

 ### Objectives